 - I’ve been working as a freelance writer for years and income in this sort of job, as you might guess has some major ups and downs.
 AND I used to homeschool which left me even less time to work and make money.

-- I live in a fairly expensive area in a fairly expensive urban city.
-While we conserve resources (obviously) energy and water bills are still pretty expensive where I live and between that and housing there’s hasn’t been too much left to spare over the years.
+- I live in an expensive area in an expensive urban city.
+While we conserve resources (obviously) energy and water bills are still pretty expensive where I live and between that and housing there’s hasn’t been too much cash left to spare over the years.

-Basically you can trust me when I say I’m far from rich.
-My total income has only amounted to low to middle end wages for years but in spite of this my son and I have been able to continually live greener for nine years.
+You can trust me when I say I’m far from rich, but in spite of this, my son and I have been able to continually live greener for nine years.

 I pay all the rent, utilities and pay for my son Cedar to attend a private alternative school which costs me a fair amount and we can still afford organic food, non-toxic cleaning supplies, non-toxic body care products and other green items (ice pop molds, reusable bags, etc).